codeberg-io/AppcoinsUnityPlugin/README.md

 9. To build the project.
 The appcoins sdk which this plugin depends on is not compatible with unity's default build system or unity gradle but luckily unity allows us to export to android studio.
 Do not panic this is very simple.
 Goto your build settings in unity, change the build system to Gradle, check the export project checkbox and click export at the bottom of the build settings window.

 10. After the project has finished exporting, we can import into Android Studio, open android studio and import project File/New/Import Project then locate the exported project folder.
-Note:Use Android Studio 3.0+ and set project min sdk in the android manifest file to 21
+**Note:Use Android Studio 3.0+ and set project min sdk in the android manifest file to 21**

 11. Open the project’s gradle script and add or change this lines

 Unity uses an older version of gradle so change to 3.0.0 or higher

-...
+'''

 buildscript {